fepitre/package-rebuilder/README.md

 backend = mongodb://backend:27017

 #
-# Each option in 'common' section can be set per distribution section
+# Each option in 'common' section can be set per project distribution section
 #
 [common]